Equinox update: conditions and forecast for Mar. 20 2026

 It might be sparse staffing and skier traffic too, as some folks are heading for Lake Placid for the World Cup races.
 Besides Mt van Hoevenberg trails being partially closed off for recreational use, traffic will be pretty bad in the area.

 Hit up ‘State of the touring centers‘ or in the menu above for reported conditions as of today.
-Snow depth graphic below:
+Snow depth slideshow of yesterday and today’s snowpack below:

 Upcoming weather